Jae-Hyun-Cha/cse15l-lab-reports/lab-report-3-week-5.md

                 Qaeda sympathizers in specific foreign branch offices of large, international sympathizers who turned a blind eye to al Qaeda's fundraising activities.
 ```
+- _(Second Version)_ Insteading of using the command "cd", we accessed to the chapter-6.txt by typing "docsearch/technical/911report/chapter-6.txt".
+The order is using command "grep -h", typing the text in "chapter-2.txt" file, and typing "docsearch/technical/911report/chapter-6.txt".
+Same as the first version, it will display the matched line of text "location".

 ```
 [cs15lfa22df@ieng6-201]:~:335$ grep -h location docsearch/technical/911report/chapter-6.txt